PCIe400 generic readout board qualification test: Qualification and test infrastructure

+The framework allows the definition of board configuration sets for different test scenarios.
+It is generic and organized in four layers, with read/write functions for each interface and bus, a collection of register descriptions and methods to interact with each peripheral, a library of configuration files, and a set of tools to execute test suites, as illustrated in Figure~\ref{fig:soft_framework}.

-The framework is generic and organized in four layers as described in Figure~\ref{fig:soft_framework}.
-There are three major test suites: a \textit{Functional Test} comparing sensor values to a reference, a \textit{Collect Test} to monitor a selection of parameters for a given time and a \textit{Console} for interactive debugging.
+Three major test suites are implemented: a \textit{Functional Test} comparing sensor values to references, a \textit{Collect Test} to monitor a selection of parameters over time and a \textit{Console} for interactive debugging.
+The test suites, built upon pytest~\cite{pytest} and polars~\cite{polars}, validate peripheral functionality through more than 400~compliance tests executed in less than a minute.